buildtesters/buildtest/docs/getting_started.rst

 If you make changes to buildspec you may want to rebuild the buildspec cache then run::

-  $ buildtest buildspec find --clear
+  $ buildtest buildspec find --rebuild

 Shown below is a list of options for ``buildtest buildspec find`` command.